CP2406-2018-2/cp2406-project-IsabelleCarlsson/UserStories/User Stories.md

 Estimate: 4 hours

-- A user needs devices so that they can configure/view them (TODO)
+- A user needs devices so that they can configure/view them (DONE)

 Estimate: 3 hours